stephenafamo/knowledgebase/README.md

 	// RootURL is not set or the RootURL is the same as the MountPath.
 	// In these scenarios, the RootURL is the MountPath and the RootLabel will suffice MountLabel string

-	// Directory in the store where the markdown files are
-	// Default "pages"
-	PagesDir string

-	// Directory in the store where the referenced assets in the docs are
-	// Default "assets"
-	AssetsDir string

 	// BaseMenu is a list of menu items that will be displayed before the
 	// menu generated from the pages.